jay-wh/tfl-challenge/README.md

 Create a .env file in the project root and add your TfL credentials (take a look at .env.example for further guidance).

-The API will work without these credentials.
+The app will work without these credentials.

 ```bash
 VITE_TFL_APP_ID=yourAppIdHere